-Whenever I need to narrow down a selection of animal, for whatever reason, whether it be for use as a game token, for the purpose of setting up an interactive joke, or to describe myself, whenever possible, I have always chosen the duck-billed platypus.
-That’s my animal.
+Whenever I need to “pick an animal, any animal”, for whatever reason, whether it be for use as a game token, for the purpose of setting up an interactive joke, or to describe myself, I have always chosen the duck-billed platypus.
+That’s my animal!

 Having spent a number of years studying shamanic practices, if not practicing shamanism, I was familiar with the concept of a spirit animal, it being somewhat central to shamanic practice; but had never identified my own spirit animal, nor had I felt any particular longing to do so.
 I have encountered spirit in it ‘s various animal forms during many journeys, who have offered guidance and direction, but there was no intention on either side to establish any long term commitments.